cetome/panorama/README.md

 - 🇫🇮 Finland
 - 🇮🇳 India
 - 🇯🇵 Japan
-- us United States of America
 - 🇸🇬 Singapore
 - 🇬🇧 United Kingdom
+- 🇺🇸 United States of America

 If you want to reference this work, please refer to this GitHub page directly or to [cetome.com/panorama](https://cetome.com/panorama) (redirection to this page).
 This is to limit forks and consolidate efforts.